-Can I make bbq baked beans in the crockpot?
+Can I make oven baked beans in a crockpot?

-I suggest sauteing the onion by itself for a few extra minutes before adding it to the legumes, then use the same pan for the meat.
-Let it crisp completely before draining, and stir it in during the last hour or so.
+I recommend starting by sautéing the onion in a skillet for a few extra minutes before adding it to the crockpot.
+Then, use the same pan to cook the bacon.
+Let it crisp completely before draining the grease.

 BBQ Oven Baked Beans with Bacon + Video

-- 16 ounce can red kidney beans, drained and rinsed
+- 16 ounces red kidney beans, (canned), drained and rinsed

 - 1 1/2 cups ketchup

 - 1 cup packed light brown sugar